Self Guided Hikes

 Rabanal del Camino to Molinaseca (25.6 km)

 Today will be a memorable day.
 You'll be heading over Cruz de Ferro, which sits at 1,505, and Alto Altar (1,515 m), the highest point of the pilgrimage.
 At Cruz de Ferro, a monument of cairn stones will await your contribution, so make sure to bring a rock to place nearby.
-You'll notice pictures, notes other keepsakes, that commemorate loved ones lost, who found solace in the Camino.
+You'll notice pictures, notes and other keepsakes that commemorate loved ones lost who found solace in the Camino.
 Take pause and connect with your own journey here.

 Molinaseca to Cacabelos (23.5 km)

 Today does have some roadwalking, so why not make use of the plethora of small bars and cafes you'll find along the way.
 Stop often for a coffee or fresh squeezed orange juice.
 You're in no hurry.
-Once you reach Cacabelos, enjoy the zero km offering of your hotel.
+Once you reach your hotel in Cacabelos, enjoy the zero km offering of food sourced locally on site.

 Cacabelos to Las Herrerias (28 km)

 Today is relatively flat.
 Enjoy it, for tomorrow will be a steep uphill climb that will challenge you.
 The star of the day, however, you'll find at the end.
 Your accommodation overlooks a wide pasture and the restaurant received a Micheliin recommendation.

 Take your time today, as the first section is quite steep.
 Your reward sits in O Cebreiro, an ancient town, with round thatched roof buildings.
 If you've made an early start, it's not unusual to see fog blanket the surrounding area like a sea of cotton.
 The end of the day will be a descent to the town of Triacastela.